AUTOMATIC1111/stable-diffusion-webui/Features.md

 I used lstein's repo for training embdedding: https://github.com/lstein/stable-diffusion; if you want to train your own, I recommend following the guide on his site.

+Update: you can now download many pre-trained embeddings from this page: https://huggingface.co/sd-concepts-library

 To make use of pretrained embeddings, create `embeddings` directory in the same directory as `webui.py` and put your embeddings into it.
-They must be .pt files about 5Kb in size, each with only one trained embedding, and the filename (without .pt) will be the term you'd use in prompt to get that embedding.
+They must be .pt or .bin files about 5Kb in size, each with only one trained embedding, and the filename (without .pt or .bin) will be the term you'd use in prompt to get that embedding.

 As an example, I trained one for about 5000 steps: https://files.catbox.moe/e2ui6r.pt; it does